+By Jo Anderson.
+Last Updated 3rd October 2023.
 Teeth damage injuries can be painful and disruptive.
 What can you do if your teeth have been damaged or lost in an accident?
-If the accident was not your fault, you may be eligible to make a teeth damage claim for compensation.
+Teeth damage claims may be possible If the accident was not your fault.

 Your claim would be against the party that was responsible for your injuries.
 What’s more, if your claim is successful, your settlement for broken teeth could cover the costs of getting the medical treatment you need as well as funds to compensate you for the physical pain your injuries caused.